hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

       This will try fetch data from 2010 May 1st to 2018 Dec 31st.

+   fetch_data(202103, opts={ 'ForceRemote': True })

+      This will try refetch the data for 2021 March from the internet again, even if it is already downloaded, ie if there is any change in size of the data file on the server.

 NOTE: If the given range goes into the future, then it wont try to fetch data belonging to the future.